Operator-F0x/KPA/README.md

 - automatically set up groups for new entries based on the referrer URL of the new entry
 -------

-####in the future i plan to expand this project when i have time with the following functions.
+<h4>in the future i plan to expand this project when i have time with the following functions.</h4>

 - a minimal local web interface with flask, To be able to manage your keepass database wherever you have a browser and python, effectively making it unnecessary to install another software to manage your database